xtremebiker/birt-standalone/README.md

-birt-standalone
+BIRT-STANDALONE
 ===============

-A simple web servlet which serves reports rendered by BIRT engine.
+- A simple web servlet which serves reports rendered by BIRT engine.

 How to
 ===============

-Clone/Download the project.
+- Clone/Download the project.
 Build it with Maven and the necessary war file with dependencies will be created.

 First steps